melaniehuang/creative-coding-studio/course-material/week-08.md

 ## Week 8 sketch
 Week | Exercise |
 --- | --- |
 8 | Pick a tutorial you like and see how you can extend it further.
 Simple :) If you're finding the coding easy, focus on trying to extend it more.
 If you're finding the creativity easy, focus on a harder coding challenge.
-All I ask is that you try something you haven't done before. |
+All I ask is that you try something you haven't done before.
+Also please remember to include your inspiration tutorial links as a comment.|